 In Module Thirteen, you will learn how to set up TPM, how to reduce the six production losses, how to sell and set up autonomous maintenance groups, and where to get more information.
 The PM cycle must be rethought to respond to downsizing maintenance departments and higher levels of reliability.
-You will be provided specific recommendations are given to improve existing PM systems.
+You will be given specific recommendations to improve existing PM systems.

 An essential part of PM is predictive inspection (also called predictive maintenance), a growing field.
 In Module Fourteen, you will be provided examples of each major technology and guidelines for getting involved.

 Module Fifteen explains the points of view of other departments and how to work with them effectively.
-We will discuss the areas the maintenance department interfaces with, including production, purchasing, stores (warehouse), accounting, and traffic (logistics planning).
+We will discuss the areas the maintenance department interfaces with production, purchasing, stores (warehouse), accounting, and traffic (logistics planning).

 Maintenance is the sum of thousands of small events.
 The best way to manage the resource is to look everywhere that maintenance resources are used.
 In Module Sixteen, you will learn about the zero-based budget and how it goes where the money is used and builds from there.